RobMasters/RJMCommentBundle/Resources/doc/11-running_the_test_suite.md

    * ./Tests/Functional/app/console doctrine:database:create
    * ./Tests/Functional/app/console doctrine:schema:create

-FOSCommentBundle uses Travis-CI and provides set up in the `.travis.yml` file in the root directory.
+RJMCommentBundle uses Travis-CI and provides set up in the `.travis.yml` file in the root directory.
 You can base your configuration off this.
 There is an nginx.conf file in `Tests/Functional/app/Behat/nginx.conf.dist` which can also be used as a basis for configuring nginx to run functional tests.